Advanced Care Paramedic – Full-time Positions

 Look no further for your next opportunity: choose urban, small-town, or remote lifestyle in beautiful British Columbia.
 Our Advanced Care Paramedics (ACP) are an integrated and essential part of our provincial service delivery model.
 Work close to home, or consider a new community for a lifestyle change: ACPs are currently focused in cities such as the greater Vancouver area, Victoria, Nanaimo, Prince George, Kelowna and Kamloops.
-ACPs also support the Community Paramedicine program, with Rural Advanced Care paramedic positions in communities such as Valemount, Fort St. John, Cranbrook, Campbell River and Prince Rupert.
+ACPs also support the Community Paramedicine program, Paramedic Specialist Program and have the opportunity to train and grow internally as Critical Care Paramedics.

 What you’ll do

 ACP professionals provide advanced clinical care to the acutely injured as well as complex primary and urgent care patients.
 They provide clinical leadership on complex calls and maintain a progressive scope of practice to manage a variety of patient presentations.
 Every shift is guaranteed to be different, but you can expect to:

 - Provide patient care in out of hospital emergency and urgent situations, using critical thinking and safe work practices at all times.

 - Advocate for patients through effective communication with colleagues, allied health care professionals and emergency service partners.